 “Achievement of which you are most proud“ is a high bar, and it can be from either work or outside of work.
 It also should be something that reveals qualities or attributes about you that are positive and relevant.
 I suggest using something from the last two to three years.
 Luckily you don’t have to write about the failure about which you are most ashamed… 😉 Discuss a failure that is specific, fairly recent, and meaty enough to have rattled you a bit.
 Again, work or non-work topic is fine.

 In discussing what you learned from the experiences and how they impacted your relationships, identify one specific thing for each point for each story – there isn’t room for more.
-And there isn’t need for more, because one can be very powerful if it’s insightful.
+And there isn’t need for more, because one will be very powerful if it’s insightful.

 Use the optional essay to explain anything that needs explaining and/or to give them one more reason to accept you.
 DON’T use it for a superficial summary, a restatement of your other essays, or anything similarly boring and trite.
 If you choose to write it, produce a tight, focused essay revealing something you haven’t yet discussed.